(Sub)linear kernels for edge modification problems towards structured graph classes: Preliminaries

-\subparagraph*{Kernelization algorithms.} Most kernelization algorithms (including those presented in this work) consist in the iterative application of \emph{reduction rules}.
-A \emph{reduction rule} is an algorithm that transforms an instance $(G,k)$ of $\Pi$ into an instance $(G',k')$ of $\Pi$ in polynomial time.
-We say that a reduction rule $R$ is \emph{safe} if $(G,k)$ is positive if and only if $(G',k')$ is.
+A \emph{kernelization algorithm} (in short, a kernel) is a polynomial-time algorithm that takes as input an instance $(G,k)$ of a parameterized problem $\Pi$ and outputs an instance $(G',k')$ that is positive if and only if $(G,k)$ is positive, the size of $G'$ is at most $f(k')$ for some computable function $f$.
+When $f$ is a polynomial, we say that the algorithm is a \emph{polynomial kernel}.
+When dealing with graph problems, the size of the instance is often measured in terms of the number of vertices of $G'$.
+Most kernelization algorithms (including those presented in this report) consist of the iterative application of \emph{reduction rules}.
+A reduction rule is a polynomial-time algorithm that input an instance $(G,k)$ and outputs another instance $(G',k')$.
+We say that a reduction rule $R$ is \emph{safe} when $(G',k')$ is positive if and only if $(G,k)$ is.